Consumers today have several different choices for their chain link fence.

 Chain-link fence types and their characteristics are compared in this chart:

 ( The chain link fabric on the right is knuckled to eliminate sharp edges and is used for all residential applications.)

 Prices for the various options listed above will vary depending on grade changes, soil conditions, and regional differences.
 Consult your chain-link dealer for a specific quote for your project.

-Color-coated chain link is formed when a layer of colored material is applied to a chain-link fence.
+A color-coated chain link is formed when a layer of colored material is applied to a chain-link fence.
 Coatings are made of either colored vinyl or polymers and should be UV (ultraviolet) stable so colors won’t fade.
-Color choices include black, green and brown.
-The color coating also prevents the fence from rusting, helps it blend into the surroundings and has a smoother finish that’s perfect for children.
+Color choices include black, green, and brown.
+The color coating also prevents the fence from rusting, helps it blend into the surroundings, and has a smoother finish that’s perfect for children.

-Estate fences are designed using different colors and styles of the fence and often are constructed of black, color-coated fence materials and square posts.
+Estate is designed using different colors and styles of the fence and often are constructed of black, color-coated fence materials and square posts.
 Stylish caps can be used on the posts to add a final touch of distinction.

 Garden Fences and Trellises